wp-plugins/orbisius-child-theme-creator/readme.txt

 * Added an option for network wide theme activation (which is mutually exclusive with make theme active).
 * Added double editor for easy theme editing.
 * Added Orbisius: Edit to the theme list
+* Show a notice in the plugins area to let the user know how to work with the plugin.
+On multisite the message is shown only on the network site.
 * Aded minimized versions for main css and js

 = 1.0.4 =